-The Croydon Astronomical Society is a registered charity number 251560
+The Croydon Astronomical Society is registered as a Charitable Incorporated Organisation - 1187803

 Croydon Astronomical Society can arrange visits to our observatory for groups.